 Note: The setup will try to build a C++-Simulator, which is much faster than the Python implementation.
-If it fails, you may use the -without-cppsimulator parameter, i.e., and the framework will use the slow Python simulator instead.
+If it fails, you may use the -without-cppsimulator parameter, i.e., python -m pip install --user --global-option=--without-cppsimulator .

+and the framework will use the slow Python simulator instead.
 Note that this only works if the installation has been tried once without the -without-cppsimulator parameter and hence all requirements are now installed.
 See the instructions below if you want to run larger simulations.
 The Python simulator works perfectly fine for the small examples (e.g., running Shor's algorithm for factoring 15 or 21).